 |Faculty of Arts & Science

 By focusing on innovation throughout their foundational year, undergraduate students will receive early immersion in leading thinking on the current global architecture across the sciences, professional fields, humanities, and with perspectives drawn from around the world.
-Because of the intensive intellectual experience that Munk One will provide, we deliver these offerings through collaboration with the School’s flagship Master of Global Affairs Program.
-The result is a unique bridging of foundational year undergraduate education with the insights being developed in the School’s professional graduate program.
-In so doing, we expect that Munk One: Global Innovation will build a community of undergraduate students who are passionate about the increasingly interconnected and multipolar world in which we live, and who are also linked in closely with the graduate and professional student cohorts pursuing related questions across the Munk School.
+Because of the intensive intellectual experience that Munk One will provide, we will deliver these offerings through the intellectual platform that is the basis for the School’s flagship Master of Global Affairs Program, while also drawing on the insights and experiences of the School’s Fellows in Global Journalism.
+The result is a unique bridging of foundational year undergraduate education with the insights being developed in the School’s graduate and post-graduate programs, which cover a wide range of thematic and geographic perspectives. .
+In so doing, we expect that Munk One: Global Innovation will build a community of undergraduate students who are passionate about the increasingly multiconnected and multipolar world in which we live, and who are also linked in closely with the graduate and professional student cohorts pursuing related questions across the Munk School.

 The course offerings for Munk One are specifically designed to meet these goals.
-Global Innovation I: Issues and Perspectives emphasizes innovation as a key driver of economic growth, population health, and societal success.
-Relying on contemporary and historical cases across the globe, this course engages students on the question of when innovation occurs, how to identify moments of innovation, motivates students to explore who benefits from innovation and how innovation can be fostered.
-Global Innovation II: Challenges and Solutions, pushes students to explore the potential problems that often limit or hamper innovation – such as the challenges of implementation and scale.
-In so doing, students engage directly with the problem-solving approach that is also core to the Munk School’s graduate program, by relying on case studies of some of the most complex challenges worldwide, and examining interventions that have succeeded and failed to address them.
+The first course, Global Innovation I: Issues and Perspectives, emphasizes innovation as a key driver of economic growth, population health, and societal success.
+Relying on contemporary and historical cases across the globe, this course engages students on the question of when innovation occurs, how to identify moments of innovation, and motivates students to explore who benefits from innovation and how innovation can be fostered.
+This is then followed by Global Innovation II: Challenges and Solutions, which pushes students to explore the potential problems that often limit or hamper innovation – such as the challenges of scale, of diffusion, and of assessment.
+In so doing, students engage directly with the problem-solving approach that is also core the Munk School’s MGA program, by relying on case studies of some of the most complex challenges worldwide, and examining the innovations that have succeeded and failed to address them.

-As identified above, in addition to seminar courses and co-curricular activities, students in Munk One will each be placed in research labs working on real-world global problems, such as digital governance, environment, global health, ethnic conflict and security, and economic development.
-Through these laboratory opportunities students will work with interdisciplinary teams to conduct research, develop reports, participate in roundtables, and learn how to identify and address complex global problems.
-These labs uniquely provide students a platform to draw from and refine their Foundational Year experience.
-Students will gain experience in a structured multidisciplinary approach to addressing global problems, engage in innovative global problem-solving, and drill down on substantive areas of interest within the field of global affairs.
+As identified above, in addition to seminar courses and co-curricular activities, students in Munk One will each be placed in research labs working on real-world global problems, such as cyber-security, the challenges of promoting scientific innovation globally, or global justice implementation.
+Through these laboratory opportunities students will work with interdisciplinary research teams to conduct research, develop reports, participate in roundtables, and learn how to identify and address complex global problems.
+These lab opportunities uniquely provide students with an opportunity to draw on and refine their Foundational Year experience by gaining experience in a structured multidisciplinary approach to addressing global problems, providing students with the opportunity and experience to engage in innovative global problem-solving, while further allowing students to drill down and gain experience on substantive areas of interest within the field of global affairs.